mountain-pass/hooked/_CONFIG.md

 # Environment Resolvers

-All environment variables, consist of a key `string` and a value `string`.
-We've provided some custom resolvers, to allow more complicated value resolution solutions.
+All environment variables consist of a key `string` and a value `string`.
+We've provided basic and custom resolvers, to support more complicated value-resolution scenarios.

 ## `string`